BitcoinMechanic/datum-guides/README.md

 ### Run the Installation Scripts

-1. Start by making them executable `chmod +x *.sh`
-2. Run `./main.sh`
+1. Run `./main.sh`
-3. Follow the onscreen prompts to install and configure your Bitcoin Knots node and your DATUM gateway!
+2. Follow the onscreen prompts to install and configure your Bitcoin Knots node and your DATUM gateway!

 **For instructions on how to configure your node/gateway see here.**